 Issue: Are strikes against lesbian and gay jurors unconstitutional under Batson, when (and when not) there is a constitutional requirement to allow voir dire on sexual orientation bias because sexual orientation is “inextricably bound up with the evidence at trial”?

-Co-Amici: Lambda Legal, FACDL, ACLU-Florida, & the National LGBT Bar Association
+Co-Amici: Lambda Legal (lead author), FACDL, ACLU-Florida, & the National LGBT Bar Association

 Case: Sinclair v.
 Lauderdale County, TN et al., (6th Cir.), petition for SCOTUS writ of certiorari

 Filed: February 15, 2017